meft-sad/lab-chamber-/README.md

 B = 0.000234125
 C = 0.000000087674

-### Analog to Digital converter
-Arduino has an internal analog to digital converter with 10 bits of resolution.

 ## Flame
 The sensor KY-026 is used.
 It is principally composed by an Infra-red sensor: when fire burns it emits a small amount of infra-red light, this light will be received by the Photodiode on the sensor module.